spree/spree/guides/content/developer/core/calculators.md

 The calculation would be:

     = (2 x 5) + (1 x 5)
     = 10 + 5

-Meaning the calculator will compute an amount of 15.
+meaning the calculator will compute an amount of 15.

 ### Percent Per Item

-The Percent Per Item calculator works in a near-identical fashion to the <%= link_to "Per Item Calculator", "#per-item" %>, with the exception that rather than providing a flat-rate per item, it is a percentage.
+The Percent Per Item calculator works in a near-identical fashion to the [Per Item Calculator](#per-item), with the exception that rather than providing a flat-rate per item, it is a percentage.

 Assuming a calculator amount of 10% and an order such as this: